Rob Stewart (actor)

-Rob Stewart (born 23 July 1961) is a Canadian actor, known for the lead role of Nick Slaughter in the action-comedy television series Tropical Heat, and his recurring roles as Roan in Nikita and Khlyen in Killjoys.
+Robert Thomas Stewart (born 23 July 1961) is a Canadian actor, known for the lead role of Nick Slaughter in the action-comedy television series Tropical Heat, and his recurring roles as Roan in Nikita and Khlyen in Killjoys.

 Early life

 Stewart was born in Toronto, Ontario, Canada, He was raised in Bramalea, a neighbourhood in Brampton, Ontario.
 He enjoyed playing hockey and dreamt of becoming a professional.
 At the age of 17, he sustained an injury that caused him to lose a kidney and subsequently turn down a number of athletic scholarships that had been offered to him.

 He enrolled at the University of Waterloo where he majored in Latin and English.

 Career

 In order to put himself through university, he sang and played the guitar at local restaurants.
 In the summers, he performed stunts and acrobatics at Canada's Wonderland amusement park.

 Throughout his career he has guest-starred in numerous television roles.
 One of his early notable roles was Nick Slaughter on Tropical Heat.
 Stewart was one of the leads in the television show Peter Benchley's Amazon.
 In 2007 he began playing the male lead in Painkiller Jane that ran for 22 episodes on the Sci Fi Channel.

 Stewart played a major recurring character, Roan, in the CW hit action television series Nikita for its first two seasons.
 Towards the end of his run on Nikita he also had a minor role of an alcoholic movie producer over a few episodes of the Canadian series The L.A.
 Complex that depicts the lives of young Canadian actors struggling for work in Los Angeles.
 This was followed by an appearance in two episodes of the long-running CBC Television series Heartland.

 Airing on the CW, he appeared in six episodes of Beauty & the Beast as the character Mr. Chandler.
 Soon after, Stewart appeared in an episode of the Syfy television series Defiance which was shot in his hometown Toronto, followed by another one-episode role – this time on the Canadian series Cracked.

 In 2013, the documentary Slaughter Nick for President was released.
 The film follows Stewart on his 2009 trip to Serbia, where Tropical Heat achieved notable popularity in the 1990s.
 The same year, he was cast in Suits as corporate raider Tony Gionopoulos, appearing in five episodes.

 From 2015 to 2019, Stewart played Khlyen, a significant recurring character in Killjoys.